Newtonian calibrator tests during the Virgo O3 data taking: Conclusion and outlook

 \section{Conclusion and outlook}

 A new version of NCal was successfully tested on the Virgo detector during O3.
 It was possible to check the $h(t)$ reconstruction up to 120 Hz, and to confirm the shape observed with the reference method that uses a photon calibrator.
+This result indicates that the frequency-dependent bias is coming from the reconstruction algorithm of $h(t)$.
 A difference of about 3\% was observed, that is of the order of the sum of the systematic uncertainties of both methods.

 The anticipated end of the O3 data taking due to the Covid-19 pandemic prevented us to perform all the needed measurements, like determining the relative strain induced by the two NCals, the dominant term in our amplitude systematic uncertainty.
 Nevertheless, the achieved amplitude systematic uncertainty for the far NCal was the same as for the PCal, confirming the potential of the NCal technique.